 In its second decade, the annual Oliver Wyman MRO survey is an industry standard that samples the attitudes and strategies of executives from across the aviation industry, as they address key trends and emerging issues in the maintenance, repair, and overhaul sector.
 In this year’s survey, we focused on the continuing challenges of labor shortages, cost management, and sustainability.
 As always, we have leveraged the latest Oliver Wyman Global Fleet and MRO Forecast to provide additional color.

 More than 150 global aviation professionals responded to this year’s survey.
 We also conducted hour-long interviews with more than 30 senior MRO leaders worldwide to provide additional insights.
-Survey and interview participants were drawn from a cross section of airline operators, airline and independent MROs, original equipment manufacturers (OEMs), and others.
-Approximately half of respondents were senior executives (C-suite or vice presidents) and 70% were director level or above.
+Survey and interview participants were drawn from a cross-section of airline operators, airline and independent MROs, original equipment manufacturers (OEMs), and others.
+Approximately half of the respondents were senior executives (C-suite or vice presidents), and 70% were director-level or above.
 Over 60% of respondents’ companies are headquartered outside of North America.